Chan33122/kicad-project-merge/README.md

   a fixed gap.
 You still need to arrange them into your final panel layout, add board-edge cuts, V-score lines, and tooling strips manually.

-- **Inter-board ratsnest warnings are normal** — nets with the same name in both designs (e.g. `GND`, `+3V3`) are merged into one net in the combined netlist.
-KiCad will show unrouted connections between the two boards for these nets.
-This is expected — they are physically separate supplies that happen to share a name. **Do not route them.** Use the DRC exclusion list to silence the warnings, or rename the nets in the source projects before merging (e.g. `GND_TRA`, `GND_UTR`) if you need them to be truly independent in the netlist.

 ### Schematic
 - **The two designs are not electrically connected** — the merge is purely additive.
 No cross-wiring is created.
-- **Power symbols with the same name share a net** — same rule as PCB above.
-If `+3V3` appears in both projects it becomes one net on the combined sheet.
-Rename before merging if isolation is needed.
-  Otherwise simply accept it as it is, but it may anoy with unwanted highlighting.

 ---